freenas/freenas-docs/userguide/system.rst

 -----------------

-The Proactive Support feature can notify iXsystems by email when conditions on the system warrant attention.
+The Proactive Support feature can notify iXsystems by email when hardware conditions on the system require attention.

 .. note:: The fields on this tab are only enabled for Silver and Gold support coverage level customers.
 Please contact iXsystems for